TRK360/Visual-Studio-asp.net-web-/README.md

   Projects included:
   -Submittal_1:
-      HTML CSS and c# with JS animation activated by event: button click.
+      -HTML CSS and c# with JS animation activated by event: button click.